O1ahmad/ansible-role-geth/README.md

 Ansible Role :link: Geth
 =========

-Ansible role that installs, configures and runs as a service, Geth: a command-line interface for running an ethereum node :star2:
+Ansible role that installs, configures and runs as a service, Geth: a command-line interface for running an ethereum node.

 ##### Supported Platforms:
 ```
-* CentOS/RHEL
+* CentOS/Fedora/RHEL
 * Debian/Ubuntu
 * MacOS
 ```